-NOTE: When the IPC share is created, no drives are mapped in this share
+NOTE: When the IPC share is created, no drives are mapped in this share.

-- 4. Upon creating the IPC share, the software in the R3000 queries the network authentication server with the user's login name and password sent by the workstation. - Once the user is successfully authenticated, the R3000 matches the user's login name or group name with a stored list of profile settings in the R3000.
-As a result of this process, the user is assigned the appropriate level of filtering. - 6.
-The matched profile is set for the user's IP address.
+- 4. Upon creating the IPC share, the software in the R3000 queries the network authentication server with the user's login name and password sent by the workstation. - 5.
+Once the user is successfully authenticated, the R3000 matches the user's login name or group name with a stored list of profile settings in the R3000.
+As a result of this process, the user is assigned the appropriate level of filtering. - The matched profile is set for the user's IP address.
 The IPC connection is completed and maintained with periodic "keep-alives." - 7.
 When the user logs off, changes IP addresses, loses the network connection, or in any way causes the IPC connection to be altered or deactivated, the R3000 senses this change and returns the IP address to the configured global filtering level.

-⚠ WARNING: Authentication will fail if a Network Address Translation (NAT) device is set up between the authentication server and end user clients.
-Authentication may also fail if network connections are overloaded, causing a severe delay in the transportation of SMB traffic.
-This can be a problem in any network, but is most prevalent in WAN links, or in trunk links that are overloaded.
+WARNING: Authentication will fail if a Network Address Translation (NAT) device is set up between the authentication server and end user clients.